Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-REVOMUSIC/index.md

 All the managers of the company are specialist in business management, with at least 2 years of experience in previous important companies and with relevant skills like coordination, monitoring skills, social perceptiveness, high level of English, the ability to communicate issues clearly to both business and technology professionals and the ability to work under pressure to meet project deadlines.

-Most of them also have excellent time management skills as well as the ability to identify possible risks, issues or problems and apply critical thinking skills to volunteer possible solutions and plans of action.

-They are more related to cognitive task rather than routine ones.
+*Skills*:
+1.time management
+2.identifying possible risks, issues or problems

+*Tasks*: cognitive rather routinary.
+1.review financial statements
-Their main task is review financial statements as well as direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+2.direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products

 They are also responsible of the preparation of the staff work schedules and assign specific duties and to monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits